 While we do apologise for any inconvenience this change may cause, it is the best decision for our customers’ security and user experience.

 Ransomware, like the name suggests, is when your files are held for ransom.
 It is a type of malware that essentially takes over a computer and prevents users from accessing their data until such time as a ransom is paid.
 The ransomware encrypts data on the computer using an encryption key that only the attacker knows.
 If you want to decrypt them, you have to pay.
 If the ransom isn’t paid, the data is often lost forever.

-A ransomware attack, also known as WannaCry or WeCrypt, is currently spreading across the globe and is believed to have affected over 200,000 organisations.
+A ransomware attack, also known as WannaCry or WeCrypt, recently spread across the globe and is believed to have affected over 200,000 organisations.
 The cyber-attack struck banks, hospitals and government agencies in more than 150 countries, exploiting known vulnerabilities in Microsoft operating systems.

 Thesaurus Cloud is an optional add-on to your payroll software that allows employers to automatically and securely backup payroll data to a highly secure cloud server, ensuring that you will never lose your payroll data if you are the victim of an attack.

 You may decide that you only want to use Thesaurus Cloud for payroll backups, however, the features listed below can also be availed of.